apostrophecms/apostrophe-documentation/docs/core-concepts/front-end-assets/pushing-assets.md

----
-title: Pushing assets to the browser
+# Pushing assets to the browser
-layout: tutorial
----

-# Styling Your Content

 The first thing most website visitors see isn't the content or how well the navigation is organized, it's how the website looks.
 Is it a modern, visually consistent, and readable, or does it look like it hasn't been updated since it was originally hosted by Geocities in 1995?